 The following article is a comparative excerpt created from an article on the website Eyton’s Earth, which presents information about the differences between natural mineral hot springs.
-In so doing, we can showcase the natural mineral properties of Blue River Resort.
+In so doing, we can showcase the natural mineral properties of Blue River All Inclusive Resort.

 A filtration hot spring is a geothermally heated mineral water that is initially fed by rain water that seeps into the Earth through faults and fractures.
 As it travels into the Earth, it becomes subject to increased energy from natural geothermal heat, and is exposed to gases and an often wide variety of minerals from rock and mineral deposits.
 The water adsorbs the minerals via leaching, is heated by the geothermal heat source, and then returns to the Earth’s surface.

 A primary hot spring is a geothermally heated mineral water, where direct volcanic activity plays a far greater role in the process of the hot springs formation.
 One of the fundamental physical distinctions between a filtration spring and a primary spring is the mineral and gas content of the water, such as radon and bromide.
 Primary hot springs are often “powered” by magma chambers which exist miles under the Earth’s surface, as well as in volcanically active regions.